 Anyone can attempt to be a successful entrepreneur, but that doesn’t mean that everyone has what it takes to pull it off.
 There are five key traits that every entrepreneur must have to make it in today’s economy.

 Entrepreneurs cannot be successful without in-depth knowledge of the industry they wish to start a business in, usually gained the hard way: experience.
-More often than not, entrepreneurs have left the security of their jobs to struggle.
+More often than not, entrepreneurs have left the security of their jobs to struggling to make it.
 What keeps them going, you ask?
 Passion.

 If I were to guess, I would say there has never been an entrepreneur immune to failure.
 And there probably never will be.